 Castles ignite the imagination.
 When you wander around you envision grand feasts and gorgeous aristocrats.
 You feel as if you’ve been transported to the past.

-And as you wander around you start to question things: whose room is this?
+As you explore you start to question things: whose room is this?
 Is that a secret passage?
-Why is that small, uncomfortable chair worth more than the combined value of all the houses in my neighborhood?
+Why is that small chair worth more than the combined value of all the houses in my neighborhood?